Capital punishment in Ireland: Later executions

 Increased IRA activity during the state of emergency in World War II led to six executions.
 Five were shot by firing squad after sentence by military tribunals under the Emergency Powers Act 1939.
-Of these, Maurice O'Neill and Richard Goss had shot but not killed Gardaí: the only people executed by the state for a non-murder crime.
-Charlie Kerins, the IRA Chief of Staff, executed for murdering a Garda, was hanged rather than shot, making the point of treating him as a common criminal rather than a political prisoner.
+Of these, Maurice O'Neill (Irish republican) and Richard Goss had shot but not killed Gardaí: the only people executed by the state for a non-murder crime.
+(Two armed bank robbers were shot at Tuam at the end of May 1922 by the pro-treaty army) Charlie Kerins, the IRA Chief of Staff, executed for murdering a Garda, was hanged rather than shot, making the point of treating him as a common criminal rather than a political prisoner.
 Pierrepoint's autobiography claimed the IRA had ambitions to kidnap him while he was en route to Kerins.

 Harry Gleeson, hanged in 1941 for the 1940 murder of Moll McCarthy, was granted a posthumous pardon in 2015.
 Seán MacBride was Gleeson's defence counsel and attributed his later opposition to the death penalty to his belief in Gleeson's innocence.
-Michael Manning was the last person executed in the Republic of Ireland, while Robert McGladdery was the last person executed in all of Ireland.
+Michael Manning was the last person executed in the Republic, while Robert McGladdery was the last person executed on the island of Ireland.
 Manning was hanged for murder by Albert Pierrepoint on 20 April 1954.
 The same year, Brendan Behan's play The Quare Fellow premiered, in which the title character was modelled on Bernard Kirwan, awaiting execution in Mountjoy while Behan was imprisoned there.